this-is-how-it-should-be/food/README.md

 ## Local Setup Instructions

 Here are local setup instructions necessary for opening this webpage locally on your browser.
-Please note that you'll need to use a terminal that can execute git commands to be able to run the command in the first step of these local setup instructions.
+Please note that you'll need to use a terminal that can execute git commands to be able to run the commands in steps 1 and 3 of these local setup instructions.

 1. Run the following command in your terminal to create a copy of this repository in your computer: